Mycobacterium phage Ruriko

 GPS Coordinates32.49 N, 95.42 W Map

-Naming NotesRuriko is a Japanese name meaning Lapis Lazuli child.
-Lapis Lazuli is my favorite gemstone, and I love this Japanese name.
+Naming NotesRuriko is a feminine Japanese given name meaning Lapis Lazuli child.
+Lapis Lazuli is a blue variety of corundum, a type of sapphire, and is Alba's favorite gemstone.

 Sequencing Information